 For many clients, text messaging is the most convenient way to communicate with businesses.
 And if you use your business phone for sales, text messages have a 209% higher response rate than calls and emails.
 This means VoIP can help you offer a better customer experience by opening up a preferred communication channel.

 International text messaging rates are just as affordable with VoIP as international calling rates.
-With OpenPhone, you can also send unlimited texts in the US and Canada for free!
+With OpenPhone, you can also send texts in the US and Canada for free!

 VoIP and PBX both allow you to work together with your team, but at different capacities.